Terem (Russia): Cultural origins

-Although the exact origins of the practice remain a mystery, most historians now concede that the terem was actually an indigenous innovation, most likely developed in response to political changes that occurred during the sixteenth century.
+Although the exact origins of the practice remain a mystery, most historians now concede that the terem was actually an indigenous innovation, most likely developed in response to political changes that occurred during the 16th century.

-Problems with Foreign Sources
+Problems with foreign sources

-Because many of the sources that describe the terem were written by foreign travelers, many scholars are skeptical of their validity and the degree to which they merely perpetuated European stereotypes of Russian “backwardness.”
-For example, historian Nada Boskovska argues that the Russian, Grigory Kotoshikhin, who wrote a seventeenth-century account of Russia during the reign of Aleksei Mikhailovich for the king of Sweden, may have been merely fulfilling European stereotypes of Russian “orientalism” when he described women as being secluded to “secret chambers” (tainye pokoi).
-Similar charges have been levied against the sixteenth-century travel accounts of Olearius and Von Herberstein.
+Because many of the sources that describe the terem were written by foreign travelers, many scholars are skeptical of their validity and the degree to which they merely perpetuated European stereotypes of Russian "backwardness".
+For example, historian Nada Boskovska argues that the Russian, Grigory Kotoshikhin, who wrote a 17th-century account of Russia during the reign of Aleksei Mikhailovich for the king of Sweden, may have been merely fulfilling European stereotypes of Russian “orientalism” when he described women as being secluded to "secret chambers" (tainye pokoi).
+Similar charges have been levied against the 16th-century travel accounts of Olearius and Von Herberstein.
 However, as most of the only surviving sources that describe the practice of the terem were written by foreign travelers, it is difficult to completely dismiss the evidence which they present.